BEAMRobotics/BEAMRobotics.github.io/README.md

 ./PotreeConverter ~/path_to_pointcloud/pointcloud.las -o ~/path_to_output_folder -p project_name
 ```

-### 4) Copying the folders that you generate:
+### 4) Copying the folders that you generate
 1) Create a folder inside BEAMRobotics.github.io/results/results_ig with a project name for your pointcloud (e.g., demo_01).
-2) Inside the demo_01 folder you will copy 3 things:
+2) Inside the demo_01 folder you will do 3 things:
-    - "cloud" folder: copy the contents from  ~/path_to_output_folder/pointclouds/project_name into the cloud folder
+    - create a "cloud" folder & copy the contents from  ~/path_to_output_folder/pointclouds/project_name into the cloud folder (see existing results to confirm what is inside the "cloud" folder)
     - "demo_01.html": copy the project_name.html from ~/path_to_output_folder
-    - thumbnail: create a thumbnail manually (the text is automatically added)
+    - thumbnail: create a thumbnail manually (the text which overlays the thumbnail is automatically added)
 3) Inside BEAMRobotics.github.io/content.js, add a line for your project_name (change the names as appropriate)